-Completion of the remedial works, including post remedial monitoring as described, is subject to review and approval by the NSW Environment Protection Authority (EPA), whose role it is to ensure the remediation is conducted without negative impact on the surrounding environment, and that the end condition of the site does not present an unacceptable risk to human health or the environment.
+Completion of the remedial works, including post remedial monitoring as described above, is subject to review and approval by the NSW EPA, whose role it is to ensure the remediation is conducted without negative impact to the surrounding environment, and that the end condition of the site does not present an unacceptable risk to human health or the environment.

-On satisfactory completion of the monitoring period, the EPA will remove the Declaration of Significantly Contaminated Land Notice.
+In response to satisfactory completion of the remedial works, the NSW EPA ended regulation of the site and removed the Declaration of Significantly Contaminated Land Notice in April 2018.